Christian-Me/healthy-indoors-project/readme.md

 Several networks and protocols can be used:

-- **[esp-now](https://www.espressif.com/en/products/software/esp-now/overview)**: Access point / router free peer to peer ad-hoc network protocol for ESP8266/32 without additional components necessary (default protocol)
+- **[esp-now](https://www.espressif.com/en/products/software/esp-now/overview)**: Access point / router free peer to peer ad-hoc network protocol for ESP8266/32 without additional components necessary (default protocol for this project)
 - **NRF24L01**: 2.4GHz transceiver modules
 - **[LoRa-Wan](https://de.wikipedia.org/wiki/Long_Range_Wide_Area_Network#Klasse_A)**: Long Range Wide Area Network - need of a gateway (public gateways are available).
 The monitor node can take the role of a gateway and create a local wireless network (to be investigated) and act as a bridge node too.
 - **Wifi**: access point is necessary.
 An ESP8266/32 monitor node can take toe role of an software-AP